leroybrown247/RAVENOUS/README.md

 # <img src="public/Ravenous-Favicon-two.svg" width="20"> RAVENOUS

 Ravenous is a restaurant recommendation website that empowers users to search for local businesses based on their location and keywords utilising the YELP API.
-See project deployed at https://leroybrown247.github.io/RAVENOUS/
+See project deployed by first requesting accesss to the demo server by going to https://cors-anywhere.herokuapp.com/corsdemo then follow the link at https://leroybrown247.github.io/RAVENOUS/

 ![](public/Ravenous%20Project.gif)